09 Feb Overview of Aging

 The spinal cord and the peripheral nerves will also change as people age.
 The disks located in the backbones become brittle and hard, losing its capacity to cushion it and start to place pressure on the spinal cord and the nerves emerging from it.
 Peripheral nerves, on the contrary, may conduct impulses slowly, resulting in a decrease of sensation, clumsiness and slower reflexes.
 Degeneration is common among older people.
 The blood flow decreases and the ability of the nervous system to self-repair becomes slower and incomplete.
 This makes them vulnerable to injuries and various diseases.

 Physiologic Changes in the Endocrine System

 Despite the changes caused by aging, the endocrine system functions well in older people.
 The changes that occur are due to the external factors and genetically programmed changes of the cells.
-These may affect the hormonal production and secretion, hormonal metabolism, rhythms in the body, target cell’s response to hormones and hormone levels that circulate the blood.
-For instance, the development of Type II Diabetes is thought to be related to increasing age, especially those individuals who are at greater risk of the disorder.
-This also affects the size of the pituitary gland which regulates the production of hormones.
-A decreased levels of hormones can also affect heart function, and cause lean muscles and osteoporosis.
+They may affect hormonal production and secretion, hormonal metabolism, rhythms in the body, and target cell’s response to hormones and hormone levels that circulate in the blood.
+For instance, the development of Type II Diabetes is thought to be related to increasing age, especially in those individuals at greater risk of the disorder.
+This affects the size of the pituitary gland that regulates the production of hormones.
+Decreased levels of hormones can also affect heart function and cause lean muscles and osteoporosis.

-Aging also affects woman’s ovaries, resulting in menopause.
-This usually happens between the ages of 45 and 65 by which ovaries stop producing estrogen and progesterone and stop storing egg cells.
+Aging affects woman’s ovaries, resulting in menopause.
+This usually happens between the age of 45 and 65 at which time the ovaries stop producing estrogen and progesterone and cease storing egg cells.
 When this happens, the menstrual period stops and a woman cannot bear children anymore.
 But before menopause takes place, there are perimenopause signs that every woman experiences.
 These symptoms include more frequent periods at first and occasional missed periods in the following months.
-It also accompanies a change in the menstrual flow and periods that are either shorter or longer.
+This accompanies a change in the menstrual flow and periods that are either shorter or longer.